SiyabongaMpongwana/alx-system_engineering-devops/0x01-shell_permissions/README.md

 EXTRA SCRIPTS (ADVANCE CHALLENGES):

 100-change_owner_and_group    - Changes the owner to "vincent" and the group owner to "staff" for all the files and  directories in the working directory.
+101-symbolic_link_permissions - Changes the owner and the group owner of "hello" to "vincent" and "staff".